translation/laravel/README.md

 ```

 To spend less time dealing with multiple JSON files, we advise to only edit
-the JSON file of the original language (usually `en.json`) to add new text,
+the original language (usually `en.json`) to add new strings, and leave the
-and leave the translation empty.
+translations empty.

 During a [sync](#sync), This package will automatically create and fill the JSON files
 of the target languages.